-The questionnaire was also published in Abragames newsletters and via email to new Abragames members.
-An invitation was also sent to representatives of the 16 regional associations to reinforce the importance of their members' participation in the survey.
-In the cases of AD-jogosRS, GAMinG, RING and ASCGames, a weekly follow-up was conducted in the first two months of collection.
+The questionnaire was also published in Abragames addition to a QRCode at the ABRAGAMES stand, newsletters and via email to new Abragames members. four researchers visited the companies participa-An invitation was also sent to representatives of the 16 ting in the event to collect data, using tablets. regional associations to reinforce the importance of their members' participation in the survey.
+In the cases of ADjogosRS, GAMinG, RING and ASCGames, a weekly follow--up was conducted in the first two months of collection.